-- A. Upon filing of a CHINS petition, the child may be placed, if not already placed, by the department in a CRC, foster family home, group home facility licensed under chapter 74.15 RCW, or any other suitable residence other than a HOPE center to be determined by the department.
+A. Upon filing of a CHINS petition, the child may be placed, if not already placed, by the department in a CRC, foster family home, group home facility licensed under chapter 74.15 RCW, or any other suitable residence other than a HOPE center to be determined by the department.
 The court may place a child in a CRC for a temporary out-of-home placement as long as the requirements of RCW 13.32A.125 are met.
-RCW 13.32A.160 - B. If the child has been placed in a foster family home or group care facility under chapter 74.15 RCW, the child shall remain there, or in any other suitable residence as determined by the department, pending resolution of the petition by the court.
-Any placement may be reviewed by the court within three judicial days upon the request of the juvenile or the juvenile's parent.

-C. When an out-of-home placement is made, the primary goal is to return the child to his/her own family whenever feasible and consistent with the safety of the child.
+- B. If the child has been placed in a foster family home or group care facility under Chapter 74.15 RCW, the child shall remain there, or in any other suitable residence as determined by the department, pending resolution of the petition by the court.
+Any placement may be reviewed by the court within three judicial days upon the request of the child or the child's parent. - C. When an out-of-home placement is made, the primary goal is to return the child to his/her own family whenever feasible and consistent with the safety of the child.